isomerpages/pa-eastcoast/_kcc/KCC What's Up.md

 </div>
 <p>📢 Attention all youths and aspiring changemakers!
 Here's your chance
-to voice your opinions on the upcoming National Day Rally 2024 and engage directly with community and political leaders.</p>
+to voice your opinions on the upcoming National Day Rally 2024 and engage directly with community and Grassroots Advisers.</p>
 <p></p>
 <p><strong>Event Highlights:</strong>
 </p>